Ethan Carter III: Impact Grand Champion and departure (2017–2018)

 After that, Carter was put in the orbit of the Impact Grand Championship, which he won on the August 3 episode of Impact Wrestling, when he defeated Moose via split decision to win the Impact Grand Championship.
 On the August 24 episode of Impact Wrestling, Carter entered in the twenty man Gauntlet for the Gold match for the vacant GFW World Heavyweight Championship at number 7, but was eliminated by Moose and Eddie Edwards.
 Then, he started a feud with El Hijo del Fantasma, Pagano and El Texano Jr., Mexican luchadores from Lucha Libre AAA Worldwide (AAA).
 This culminated in a match at Bound for Glory, where Carter, Storm and Edwards defeated Hijo del Fantasma, Pagano and Texano.
 After defences against Hijo del Fantasma and Fallah Bahh, Carter put the title on the line against Matt Sydal, but the match ended in a draw.
 On the January 4 episode of Impact Wrestling, Carter retained his title in a three-way match against Sydal and Fallah Bahh.
 At Genesis, he dropped the title to Sydal.
 On January 13, 2018, Carter was released from his contract by Impact Wrestling, but remained on Impact programming until March, as his appearances were filmed before his departure.

 On the February 1 episode of Impact Wrestling, Carter and Alberto El Patrón were defeated by Moose and Johnny Impact in a tag team match.
 This led to a fatal-four-way match the following week to determine the number one contender for the Impact World Championship, which was won by Impact.
 On the February 15 episode of Impact Wrestling, Carter teamed with a returning Tyrus and defeated Impact and Sydal.
 After the match, Carter challenged Impact for a match where if he won, he takes his number one contender spot, which Impact accepted.
 However, Carter lost the match the following week after a misunderstanding with him and Tyrus.
 On the March 1 episode of Impact Wrestling, Carter was defeated by Tyrus.
-On the March 15 episode of Impact Wrestling, Carter participated at the Feast or Fired match where he picked one of the briefcases alongside L. A. Knight, Petey Williams and Moose.
+On the March 15 episode of Impact Wrestling, Carter participated at the Feast or Fired match where he picked one of the briefcases alongside Eli Drake, Petey Williams, and Moose.
 After the match, he attacked Tyrus with the briefcase.
 The following week, Carter opened his briefcase, which was revealed to be the Pink Slip, and resulted in him being fired.
 After initially rejecting the result, he accepted his fate and was cheered by the Impact Zone despite being a heel.
 However, he attacked Jeremy Borash with his briefcase, before being confronted and attacked by Brian Cage.